Momotaz BegumASSISTANT PROFESSOR

 James WeinerEMERITUS ASSOCIATE PROFESSOR

-You’ll have access to the UNH Inter Operability Lab,where you’ll work alongside top tech companies to test their equipment before it hits the marketplace.
-Many of UNH’s student organizations are a natural fit for those with an interest in computer science, such as the Cyber Security Club, the Linux Club, and Wildcat Women in Computer Science.
+You’ll have access to the UNH Inter Operability Lab, where you’ll test the networking equipment of top technology companies, gaining real-world training and experience.
+Many of UNH’s student organizations are a natural fit for IT students, such as the Cyber Security Club, the Linux Club, and Wildcat Women in Computer Science.
 Plus, the Programming Assistance Center offers walk-in support and tutoring.

 Kingsbury Hall N229, 33 Academic Way